AFFORDABLE CONNECTIVITY PROGRAM

 2. An overview of the ACP,

-3. A step-by-step guide to the ACP Application,
+3. A step-by-step guide to the online ACP application,

-4. Tips on how to assist special populations, such as undocumented or unhoused populations,
+4. Tips on how to assist special populations, such as undocumented or houseless populations,

-5. Enrollment with the internet service provider, and associated tools and resources and knowledge checks throughout.
+5. Guidance on enrollment with the internet service provider, and associated tools and resources and knowledge checks throughout,

-The participant receives an ACP certification when they complete the course.
+The participant receives an ACP specialist certification when they complete the course.

 ACP Qualification & Eligibility FAQs